 Jackdaws @ home

-Around Landshut Castle, there is a colony of about 60 grey jackdaws.
+Around Landshut Castle, there is a colony of about 80 grey jackdaws.
 These intelligent birds belong to the raven family and are protected in Switzerland.
 In Landshut, they breed in tree cavities and specially-made bird houses.
 From the castle courtyard, one can observe them well.
 The webcam is installed in one of the bird houses just underneath the castle tower's roof.

 The nest is prepared for breeding in April.
 From mid to late April, the female lays between three and six eggs.

 After an incubation period of about 16 to 20 days, the baby birds hatch.
 If the upbringing goes well, the young fly out in the middle or end of June.

 In spring 2019, the jackdaw colony in Landshut consisted of 82 birds, thereof 36 couples.
 This is slightly more compared to 2018 with a number of 72 birds, thereof 29 couples.